S. Renee Bess: Early life and education

 At the age of six, Renée was captivated by the plot of “Dr. Dan The Bandage Man.”
 She subsequently became enamored of Nancy Drew, the Hardy boys, and years later, Celie and Shug from “The Color Purple”.
 Books became a necessary part of her life, and writing became the natural corollary.
 Poetry, short fiction, and later on, novels flowed from her pen.
 She expects there are more stories eager to come tumbling forth.

 In the late 1960s, Renée graduated from the Philadelphia High School for Girls, an integrated, all-girls high school in Philadelphia, then went on to Temple University outside Philadelphia where she earned degrees in education and languages.
 She spent her professional career teaching both Spanish and French full-time in a Philadelphia public high school and later worked part-time with student teachers at a local university while writing as much as possible.

 Personal life

-Renée continues to live in the Philadelphia area with her long-time partner and now wife, Vivian Lotz.
+In March 2025, Renee lost her wife of 49 years.
+Renee continues to live in the Philadelphia area where she writes, edits, and advises other authors.